 Jeffrey W. Bullock was sworn in as Delaware’s 80th Secretary of State on January 21, 2009.
 As Secretary of the most diverse department in state government, Bullock oversees nearly twenty different agencies including Corporations, Historical and Cultural Affairs, Arts, Libraries, Veterans Affairs, Professional Regulation, and Human Relations.
 In addition, Secretary Bullock has a number of constitutional responsibilities, including serving on the Board of Pardons.
+He is also the chairman of the Diamond State Port Corporation, which owns and operates the Port of Wilmington.

 Secretary Bullock has dedicated most of his professional career to public service.
 He shares Governor Jack Markell’s strong commitment to providing outstanding customer service and making state government work better for the people it serves.
 In his over three years as Secretary of State, Bullock has been a transformational leader in advancing Governor Markell’s priorities in the areas of education, job creation and more efficient and effective government.